ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 Content-Length: 0
 Retry-After: <seconds>
 ~~~

+The location MAY be temporary, and the service may not serve a relevant response at this Location after a reasonable delay.

 The Transparency Service MAY include a `Retry-After` header in the HTTP response to help with polling.